develprr/metamatic-blog/_posts/2021-02-07-create-your-ai-with-onion-random.markdown

 But now let's get real and go back to our original problem of helping your Pac-Man mouse navigate through the maze...
-The point here is that if your mouse has a "GPS", which equals a reward function to tell how far he is from the salvation measured as a linear distance from maze's exit door, then actually a step further away from the exit door may be the right solution when consequent steps are iterated, although it does not appear to be so right away.
+The point here is that if your mouse has a "GPS", which equals a reward function to tell how far he is from the salvation measured as a linear distance from maze's exit door.
+In this setting a step further away from the exit door may actually be the right solution when consequent steps are iterated, although it does not appear so right away.

 However, the task of going through all steps would be just too enorm for a brute-force search algorithm, but very doable for a *Q-learning like* approach.
 And not only for the mouse in the maze,